argosatcore/Deb_Dots/README.md

 The following steps assume that you are on a running Debian Stable or Debian Sid system.
 If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), **make sure to double-check that the packages listed in the boostrapping script are alvailable in your distribution's repositories, otherwise, the script _will_ fail**.

 1. In order to bootstrap these dot files, install and use `wget` to download and run the bootstrapping script called `waystrap.sh`, which is located inside the `Debstrap` directory within this repository.
-If you are on Debian Sid, uncomment the `sidtools` line at the end of the script.
+To customize your bootstrap installation, go to the "Debstrap options:" section of the script and choose the options you want to deploy at your discretion.
+To deploy the script, use the following commands:

         sudo apt install wget